osmosis-labs/osmosis/x/poolmanager/README.md

 At time of swap, all 1 USDC is sent to the `taker_fee_collector` module account.
 Nothing is done with any taker fee funds until epoch.

 Starting with the community pool funds, at epoch, the protocol checks if the token is a whitelisted fee token.
 If it is, it is sent directly to the community pool.
-If it is not, the funds are sent to the `non_native_fee_collector_community_pool`, swapped to the `CommunityPoolDenomToSwapNonWhitelistedAssetsTo` defined in the `poolmanger` params above, and then sent all at once to the community pool after all swaps at epoch have taken place.
+If it is not, the funds are sent to the `non_native_fee_collector_community_pool`, swapped to the `CommunityPoolDenomToSwapNonWhitelistedAssetsTo` defined in the `poolmanager` params above, and then sent all at once to the community pool after all swaps at epoch have taken place.

 Next, for staking rewards, since this is a non-OSMO token, it is swapped to OSMO and sent to the auth module account, which distributes it to stakers.